 It has now passed 35 years since the birth of the method.
 It was in 1980 that a personal tragedy was to transform Ronnie’s life and seriously awaken his interest in the workings of the brain and its functions.
-With his knowledge and prowess of playing the drums he began to develop a form of training with the object of stimulating the brain as much as possible.
+With his knowledge of playing the drums he began to develop a form of training with the object to stimulate the brain as much as possible.

-It’s a 5-part programme called “Punk Therapy”.
-TV show was actually inspired by the success story of Finnish ensemble Pertti Kurikkaan Nimipäivät.
-Here nine young people with different mental disadvantages started dreaming about making the band.
+In a 5-part programme called “Punk Therapy”, a TV show that follows nine young people with different mental disadvantages who started dreaming about making a band.
+It was inspired by the success story of the Finnish ensemble Pertti Kurikkaan Nimipäivät.
 The band’s mentor was the flagship of the Estonian folk-metal music “Metsatöll”.
-Five-part TV programme shows in a very hearty and warm way the path from very beginning to the real concert on stage.
+The TV programme shows the path from the very beginning to the real concert on stage.

 Click on the photo and you’ll see the video about the program.

 Guided Imagery and Music (GIM) is a music psychotherapeutic method in which the patient hears a selection of mostly classical music in a relaxed state and communicates his experience (= imaginations) to the therapist.
 Theoretical background, clinical application, as well as method-specific understanding of music and imagination theory of GIM and its modifications – these areas are covered in this textbook.
 The authors give a detailed and comprehensive insight into the method, both for psychotherapeutic and medical professionals, and for GIM training candidates.